-Southwest of the Rockies evil and terrible deserts stretch for leagues and leagues, mere waterless wastes of sandy plain and barren mountain, broken here and there by narrow strips of fertile ground.
+Southwest of the Rockies, evil and terrible deserts stretch for leagues and leagues, mere waterless wastes of sandy plain and barren mountain, broken here and there by narrow strips of fertile ground.
 Rain rarely falls, and there are no clouds to dim the brazen sun.
-The rivers run in deep canyons, or are swallowed by the burning sand; the smaller watercourses are dry throughout the greater part of the year.
+The rivers run in deep canyons or are swallowed by the burning sand; the smaller watercourses are dry throughout the greater part of the year.

 Beyond this desert region rise the sunny Sierras of California, with their flower-clad slopes and groves of giant trees; and north of them, along the coast, the rain-shrouded mountain chains of Oregon and Washington, matted with the towering growth of the mighty evergreen forest.”

-Such, then, was this Western land, so long the home of the out-dweller who foreran civilization, and who sometimes took matters of the law into his own hands.
-For purposes of convenience, we may classify him as the bad man of the mountains and the bad man of the plains; because he was usually found in and around the crude localities where raw resources in property were being developed; and because previous to the advent of agriculture, the two vast wilderness resources were minerals and cattle.
-The mines of California and the Rockies; the cattle of the Great Plains — write the story of these and you have much of the story of Western desperadoism.
+Such, then, was this Western land, so long the home of the out-dweller who foreran civilization and who sometimes took matters of the law into his own hands.
+For purposes of convenience, we may classify him as the bad man of the mountains and the bad man of the plains because he was usually found in and around the crude localities where raw resources in property were being developed and because, previous to the advent of agriculture, the two vast wilderness resources were minerals and cattle.
+The mines of California and the Rockies; the cattle of the Great Plains — write the story of these, and you have much of the story of Western desperadoism.

 For, in spite of the fact that the ideal desperado was one who did not rob or kill for gain, the most usual form of early desperadoism had to do with attempts at unlawfully acquiring another man’s property.

 The discovery of gold in California caused a flood of bold men, good and bad, to pour into that remote region from all corners of the earth.
-Books could be written, and have been written, on the days of terror in California, when the vigilantes took the law into their own hands.
-There came the time later when the rich placers of Montana and other territories were pouring out a stream of gold rivaling that of the days of ’49; and when a tide of restless and reckless characters, resigning or escaping from both armies in the Civil War, mingled with many others who heard also the imperious call of a land of gold, and rolled westward across the plains by every means of conveyance or locomotion then possible to man.
+Books could be written, and have been written, on the days of terror in California when the vigilantes took the law into their own hands.
+There came the time later when the rich placers of Montana and other territories were pouring out a stream of gold rivaling that of the days of ’49 and when a tide of restless and reckless characters resigning or escaping from both armies in the Civil War mingled with many others who also heard the imperious call of a land of gold, and rolled westward across the plains by every means of conveyance or locomotion then possible to man.

-The next great days of the Wild West were the cattle days, which also reached their height soon after the end of the Great War, when the North was seeking new lands for its young men, and the Southwest was hunting an outlet for the cattle herds, which had enormously multiplied while their owners were off at the wars.
-The cattle country had been passed over unnoticed by the mining men for many years, and dismissed as the Great American Desert, as it had been named by the first explorers, who were almost as ignorant about the West as Daniel Webster himself.
+The next great days of the Wild West were the cattle days, which also reached their height soon after the end of the Great War when the North was seeking new lands for its young men, and the Southwest was hunting an outlet for the cattle herds, which had enormously multiplied while their owners were off at the wars.
+The cattle country had been passed over unnoticed by the mining men for many years and dismissed as the Great American Desert, as it had been named by the first explorers, who were almost as ignorant about the West as Daniel Webster himself.
 Into this once barren land, a vast region unsettled and without law, there now came pouring up the great herds of cattle from the South, in charge of men wild as the horned kind they drove.
-Here was another great wild land that drew, as a magnet, wild men from all parts of the country.
+Here was another great wildland that drew, like a magnet, wild men from all parts of the country.

 This last home of the bad man, the old cattle range, is covered by a passage from an earlier work: The Story of the Cowboy.

 “The braiding of a hundred minor pathways, the Long Trail lay like a vast rope connecting the cattle country of the South with that of the North.
-Lying loose or coiling, it ran for more than two thousand miles along the eastern ridge of the Rocky Mountains, sometimes close in at their feet, again hundreds of miles away across the hard table-lands or the well-flowered prairies.
-It traversed in a fair line the vast land of Texas, curled over the Indian Nations, over Kansas, Colorado, Nebraska, Wyoming, and Montana, and bent in wide overlapping circles as far west as Utah and Nevada; as far east as Missouri, Iowa, Illinois; and as far north as the British possessions.
+Lying loose or coiling, it ran for more than two thousand miles along the eastern ridge of the Rocky Mountains, sometimes close in at their feet, again hundreds of miles away across the hard tablelands or the well-flowered prairies.
+It traversed in a fair line the vast land of Texas, curled over the Indian Nations, over Kansas, Colorado, Nebraska, Wyoming, and Montana, and bent in wide overlapping circles as far west as Utah and Nevada, as far east as Missouri, Iowa, Illinois; and as far north as the British possessions.